Community Edition 5.2.2

 ZIP archive – extract archive and run “dbeaver” executable.
 Do not extract archive over previous version (remove previous version before install).
 Java 1.8+ must be installed separately.

 Upgrade – don’t be afraid to remove previous DBeaver version – your settings won’t be lost.
 All settings are kept in separate folder (.dbeaver4 in user home)

 Java notes: if you use Windows or MacOS installer then you don’t need to install Java.
 Otherwise you will need to setup Java separately.
 Java 1.8+ must be the default Java version.
 To validate this run “java -version” in terminal window.

 You can use PPA repository to easily install/upgrade DBeaver on Debian Linuxes.
-It is still in beta test mode but seems to be quite stable:
+Mostly it is the same as regular Debian repo but it is hosted on Launchpad.

 sudo add-apt-repository ppa:serge-rider/dbeaver-ce sudo apt-get update sudo apt-get install dbeaver-ce

 You may get latest build (EA version) of DBeaver.
 Usually it contains all major bug fixes found in current stable version.
 Just choose the archive corresponding to your OS and hardware from the following folder: EA version downloads.